 Torrington is a medium-sized city located in the state of Connecticut.
 With a population of 34,906 people and 11 constituent neighborhoods, Torrington is the 27th largest community in Connecticut.

-Unlike some cities, Torrington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Torrington are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Torrington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Torrington is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Torrington who work in office and administrative support (14.34%), sales jobs (11.00%), and management occupations (7.63%).
+There are especially a lot of people living in Torrington who work in office and administrative support (13.78%), sales jobs (10.73%), and management occupations (7.76%).

-In terms of college education, Torrington is nearly on par with the US average for all cities of 21.84%: 20.80% of adults 25 and older in Torrington have a bachelor's degree or advanced degree.
+The percentage of adults in Torrington who are college-educated is close to the national average for all communities of 21.84%: 20.98% of the adults in Torrington have a bachelor's degree or advanced degree.

 The most common language spoken in Torrington is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.